-- The applications used in your environment—includes a look at your software such as Microsoft Office, CRM tools and file sharing programs, as well as identifies potential risks.
+- The applications used in your environment—include a look at your software such as Microsoft Office, CRM tools, and file-sharing programs and identifying potential risks.

-- Project recommendations designed to mitigate risks in security, business continuity, and your network.
+- Project recommendations are designed to mitigate risks in security, business continuity, and your network.

 The audit findings presentation should also include an assessment of your technology vendor relationships, as well as a complete IT budget and a 12 to 24-month IT roadmap for future IT investment.
 This roadmap should include a list of immediate risks and compliance gaps to be remedied, as well as recommendations regarding your company’s IT support structure.